-- Q5: Are all goods imported under the ATS including components and raw materials allowed to be suspended from payment of GST on importation? - A5: Yes, GST on all goods imported under the ATS can be suspended.
-However, the goods must be used to make only wholly taxable supplies. - Q6: I am a toll manufacturer registered under the ATMS.
-If my overseas principal delivers to me some machinery for temporary use, do I have to pay GST on such delivery? - A6: It depends on whether the machinery is brought in as temporary import or normal import.
-If they are brought in as temporary import, GST is exempted under the GST Relief Order 20XX, subject to conditions imposed.
-On the other hand, if it is declared as a normal import, GST is payable on the machinery at the time of import, unless GST is suspended under ATS. - Q7: My overseas principal consigns to me raw materials and ownership of the raw materials remains with him.
-How do I as the toll manufacturer declare to the RMC the value on such raw materials? - A7: You or your agent must declare the goods imported in the prescribed declaration form (Customs No.1).
+- Q5.
+Are all goods imported under the ATMS including components and raw materials allowed to be suspended from payment of GST on importation? - A5.
+Yes, GST on all goods imported by ATMS approved person can be suspended if the participant has ATS approval. - Q6.
+I am a toll manufacturer approved under the ATMS.
+If my overseas principal delivers to me some machinery for temporary use, do I have to pay GST on such delivery? - A6.
+It depends on whether the machinery is brought in as a temporary import or normal import.
+If they are brought in as temporary import, GST is exempted under the GST Relief Order 2014, subject to conditions imposed.
+On the other hand, if it is declared as a normal import, GST is payable on the machinery at the time of import, unless GST is suspended under ATS. - Q7.
+My overseas principal consigns to me raw materials and ownership of the raw materials remains with him.
+How do I as the toll manufacturer declare to the RMC the value on such raw materials? - A7.
+You or your agent must declare the goods imported in the prescribed declaration form (Customs No.1).
 You must obtain the information (value) from your overseas principal to make such declaration.
 However, the Customs assessment officer has the power to reassess the value of the goods for customs purposes.